What kinds of projects are eligible for fellowship support?

 I need three full months of residency but can only come to the Folger in the summer.
 How can I take three months without breaking the fellowship in parts?

 The Folger fellowship year extends from each June 1 to the June 30 of the following year.
 This allows scholars, when necessary, to take a summer fellowship of June through August.
-In other words, those seeking a fellowship in June through August of 2018 should apply at the March 1, 2018 deadline.
+In other words, those seeking a short-term fellowship in June through August of 2019 should apply at the March 1, 2019 deadline.
 N.B. payment of the stipend may still need to commence with the new fiscal year, which begins July 1.

 Do you have housing for fellows?

 Yes.
-The Folger maintains apartments across the street from the Library, which are suitable for both long- and short-term stays.
+The Folger maintains a limited number of apartments across the street from the Library, which are suitable for both long- and short-term stays.
 These apartments are offered at rents substantially below market-price for the Capitol Hill neighborhood.
 All Folger properties are equipped with modern conveniences as well as wireless service and access to the Folger’s electronic databases.
 But it is important to remember that these are historic multi-level row houses, with both the charm and the limitations of older buildings.
-Fellows have priority in booking apartments, provided that the reservations are made no later than April 30 of any given year.
-After that, housing becomes available to all readers and bookings are made on a first-come, first-serve basis.
+Fellows have priority in booking apartments, but the priority booking window is limited.
+After that, housing becomes available to all researchers, and bookings are made on a first-come, first-serve basis.
 Fellows are not obligated to live in Folger housing, but they may represent an added benefit to Folger fellowships, as they provide easy access to the Library and its resources and also enhance the sense of community which is so much a part of the fellowship experience here.
-To find out more about the properties and to make a reservation, contact our Property Manger, Jodie Pitman via email (firstname.lastname@example.org or email@example.com) or by phone (202-675-0314).
+To find out more about the properties and to make a reservation, contact our Property Manger, Jodie Pitman via email (email@example.com or firstname.lastname@example.org) or by phone (202-675-0314).

 Will I need a visa to take up a fellowship if I am not a US citizen?